Interim Dean: R. Vance Roley

 Multiple Majors and/or Degrees

 TIM students may pursue a multiple major/degree in the Shidler College of Business or another UH Manoa college/school.
 Applicants for multiple major/degrees must have a minimum 3.25 cumulative GPA and submit a statement of purpose and academic plan.
 Applicants must apply separately and be accepted to both colleges and/or schools.
-For more information, contact the TIM advisor.
+For more information, contact a TIM advisor.

 Certificate in Travel Industry Management

-The certificate consists of 5 core courses that provide basic fundamentals in travel industry management for non majors.
+The certificate consists of 5 courses that provide basic fundamentals in travel industry management for non majors.

 The master of science (MS) degree program in travel industry management is designed to provide a specialized education through course work and research to master a broad set of interdisciplinary skills and knowledge.
 Students develop analytical abilities and the critical thinking skills necessary for careers in the travel industry.
 Students are also expected to engage in understanding and execution of research activities.